HDing3500/URAP-Data-Collection-Harry/README.md

 5.Serve as a foundation for an NLP model to evaluate disclosure accuracy and completeness.

-models.py :	Defines FilingMeta, ItemSections, and Snippet dataclasses used throughout the pipeline./n extractor.py	: Core logic for fetching filings, extracting Items 7 & 8, and filtering restructuring-related snippets. main.py :	Example script showing how to run the extractor for a specific company and year. utils.py :	Helper functions (e.g., cleaning company names, retry logic).
+models.py :	Defines FilingMeta, ItemSections, and Snippet dataclasses used throughout the pipeline.

+extractor.py	: Core logic for fetching filings, extracting Items 7 & 8, and filtering restructuring-related snippets.

+main.py :	Example script showing how to run the extractor for a specific company and year.

+utils.py :	Helper functions (e.g., cleaning company names, retry logic).